Agents#

 • if the package is an agent, installs the agent artifact into .agentpm/agents/...

-• reads the installed agent manifest and resolves its tool dependencies
+• reads the installed agent manifest and resolves its tool, skill, and knowledge dependencies

 • installs those tools into .agentpm/tools/...